 “We got a good look at a lot of players,” said Sandelin, who also coaches two-time defending NCAA national champion University of Minnesota-Duluth.
 “I thought we got better as the Showcase went on and I really liked the fact that we finished well with a win against Canada.
 It was a great hockey game and our guys played well, so I think that was a good way to end the camp.
 I think throughout the Summer Showcase, you’re trying to find out a little more about your team and what you have.”

 Based on the performance of certain players at the Summer Showcase, Sandelin believes Team USA will have a little bit of everything.
 However, due to some players playing well professionally, the final roster may look different than the summer showcase teams.
+The preliminary roster for Team USA was announced on December 9.

 The tournament has changed a lot since Sandelin led the U.S. to a fourth-place finish on home ice in 2005 in Grand Forks and Thief River Falls, and even more since his first experience at the WJC as a defenseman in 1984.